 If you’ve got a baby on the move, baby gates are one of the most important things to keep at grandma’s house.
 Pressure-mounted gates can be moved around and won’t leave holes in the walls, but remember that they aren’t strong enough for the tops of stairs.
 This gate by Regalo is great because it can either be pressure mounted or hardware mounted, depending on where you need to put it.
 Extensions can also be purchased to accommodate wider door frames.

 10. Baby Bouncer

 There’s nothing worse than having to run out to the pharmacy to get a thermometer when you suspect your baby might have a fever.
 There are tons of different models to choose from, but even a cheap and simple armpit thermometer is nice to have on hand when your baby’s feeling a little too warm for comfort.
 This thermometer by Kinsa is too amazing not to mention.
-The thermometer comes with an app that takes a quick reading and offers guidance on next steps for care, and even tracks medication doses for each member of the family Best of all, it’s cheap enough to buy one for yourself and one to keep at the grandparents’.
+The thermometer comes with an app that takes a quick reading and offers guidance on next steps for care, and even tracks medication doses for each member of the family Best of all, it’s cheap enough to buy one for yourself and one to keep at grandma’s house.

 Find a bottle your baby will take and make sure you have at least two million stored at grandma and grandpa’s, because this may just be your chance to sneak away for some alone time, or, better still, a nap.
 Get this Comotomo bottle that parents swear by on Amazon.